 Children run through 40 words, some of which make sense eg. queen, haunt, wove and some which don’t (nonsense words) eg. floost, woats, gax.

 Year 2 children who did not pass in Year 1 also have to retake the test and these results are published also.
-In 2016, 2 children retook the test, both of whom were not with us during Year R or Year 1.
-In 2017, another child who had not been to school in Year R or Year 1 with us had to retake the test and passed.
+In 2018, 2 children retook the test, both of whom were not with us during Year R or Year 1.
+In 2019.
+1 child retook the test.
+In all cases, the children passed the test meaning their phonics is on track to achieve Age Related Expectations (ARE) in reading at the end of Year 2.